mcneel/rhino.inside-revit/docs/readme.md

 - `_layouts/page-h2-toc.html` page with sidebar listing `h2 (##)` and `h3 (###)` elements inside page contents
 - `_layouts/page-list-toc.html` page with sidebar listing all pages of the same category, version, and language.
 Each active page also lists `h2 (##)` elements inside page contents as secondary links

-## Adding a New Langauge
+## Adding a New Language

 To add a new language to the Wiki, a translator generally starts with the English version of the wiki and translates the content.
-Copy the `pages/_en` content to a new directory under `pages/` with your [ISO 693-1 langauge code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+Copy the `pages/_en` content to a new directory under `pages/` with your [ISO 693-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 For example to translate the English wiki to Persian, copy the `pages/_en` content to `pages/_fa`

 Now open the site config file and add the new language to the Jekyll site collections: